 The Fund has been organized as a non-diversified, closed-end management investment company and designed primarily for long-term investors.
 An investor should not invest in the Fund if the investor needs a liquid investment.
 Closed-end funds differ from open-end management investment companies (commonly known as mutual funds) in that investors in a closed-end fund do not have the right to redeem their shares on a daily basis.
 Unlike most closed-end funds, which typically list their shares on a securities exchange, the Fund does not intend to list the Shares for trading on any securities exchange, and the Fund does not expect any secondary market to develop for the Shares.
-Shares are considerably less liquid than Shares of funds that trade on a stock exchange, or Shares of open-end registered investment companies.
-It is possible that the Fund may be unable to repurchase all of the Shares that an investor tenders due to the illiquidity of the Fund's investments or if the Shareholders request the Fund to repurchase more Shares than the Fund is then offering to repurchase.
+Shares are considerably less liquid than Shares of funds that trade on a stock exchange, or Shares of open-end registered investments or if the Shareholders request the Fund to repurchase all of the Shares that an investor tenders due to the illiquidity of the Fund's investments or if the Shareholders request the Fund to repurchase more Shares than the Fund is then offering to repurchase.
 There can be no assurance that the Fund will conduct repurchase offers in any particular period and Shareholders may be unable to tender Shares for repurchase for an indefinite period of time.